ScoChoi/randonneursCalc/README.md

 # Notes
 Be advised that control distances should be at most 120% of the brevet distance The only selectable brevet distances are 200, 300, 400, 600, and 1000

+# How to Run
+Download docker and use the run.sh script inside the brevets directory.